AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds policy using file path to policy file
-2. AddressBook adds the policy
+2. iCon adds the policy
-3. AddressBook shows a success message & generates a policy ID
+3. iCon shows a success message & generates a policy ID

    Use case ends.